 That doesn’t mean you shouldn’t share each one as you post it!
 But with that many posts published, your readers have other things to browse on your site, and you have lots to share and talk about.

 And share it you should!
 Make a Twitter, a Facebook Page, an Instagram, and a Pinterest account if you don’t already have one.
 Create your own hashtag.
+Join Facebook groups with other crafters (you can find my group here).
 My experience is that I get more traffic from Pinterest and Instagram than any other social media site.
 It makes sense, too – crafting is a visual thing, it’s about lots of pictures.

 You don’t need to be active on ALL the sites ALL the time.
 Find out where your tribe is (mine’s on Instagram) and focus on that.
 Pop into the others now and then and add some content or share a link.
 Or, try Buffer or CoSchedule to “set-and-forget” some social media posts.
 It’s a real time saver if you want to be active in more than one place at a time.

-Visit other blogs like yours, comment on posts, join some interesting Facebook Groups, take part in blog hops, and talk.
+Visit other blogs like yours, comment on posts, join some interesting Facebook Groups (here is mine, the gang and I would love to see your projects!), take part in blog hops, and talk.
 Chat with other creatives, share your ideas.
 You never know who you’ll meet.

 It takes time to get followers, and there are literally thousands of guides online that you can use to help boost your readership and add monetization.
 The bottom line in all of them is be active on social media, post regularly, answer questions, offer solutions, teach what you know… and most of all, have fun chasing your dreams and start blogging!